Fern Creek - 125261 - Appendix

 Site Location

 PSCIS crossing 125261 is located on Fern Creek near the 2.1km mark of the Chuchinka-Table FSR approximately 300m upstream from the confluence with the Parsnip River.
-Canfor Corporation are the primary forest licensee at this location with the Ministry of Forests as the road tenure holders.The site was originally prioritized for replacement through this project in 2022 - 2023, following a habitat confirmation assessment which can be found here (A. Irvine and Wintersheidt 2023).
+Canfor Corporation are forest licensees within the watershed with the Ministry of Forests as the road tenure holder.

 Background

-It appears that there have been fish passage retoration efforts at this corossing in the past as metal bafles have been installed within the structure.
-As the pipe is undersized for the crossing, it has downcut an outlet drop and flow velocities within the structure are too high for the baffles to retain substrate and function effectively.
-Although larger fish are likely able to ascend through the crossing (depending on size of the fish, swimming ability and flow levels at the time of upstream migration) the crossing isi still considered a barrier to fish passage and likely blocks migration of all juvenile life stages at all time of year.
+Metal baffles - historically installed within the structure - indicate that there have been fish passage restoration efforts at this crossing in the past.
+The pipe appears undersized for the crossing, indicated by downcutting at the outlet and high flow velocities within the structure.
+Flows appear to be too high for the baffles to retain substrate and function effectively.
+Although larger fish are likely able to ascend through the crossing (depending on size of the fish, swimming ability and flow levels at the time of upstream migration) the crossing is still considered a barrier to fish passage and likely blocks migration of all juvenile life stages at all flows.
 Crossing characteristics are described in detail here.

 fpr::fpr_table_wshd_sum(site_id = my_site) |>